jeffyuan/simhash-java/README.md

-simhash-java
+com.simhash-java
 ============

-A simple implementation of simhash algorithm by java.
+A simple implementation of com.simhash algorithm by java.

 ### Features:<br />
-1. compute the simhash of a string<br />
+1. compute the com.simhash of a string<br />
 2. compute the similarity between all the strins by build smart index, so We can deal with big data.<br />

 ### How to use: